adaltas/keyser/README.md

 Keyser is a single Bash script with no external dependency.
 You can [download the latest version](https://raw.githubusercontent.com/adaltas/keyser/main/keyser) from its GitHub repository.

-macOS comes with a FreeBSD version of sed which is not compatible.
-Use Homebrew to install gsed instead with `brew install gnu-sed`.

 ### Quick installation

 The recommandation is to install keyser inside the `~/.keyser` folder.